 Arthur Shapiro (psychology) won the Single Volume Reference/Science award from the American Publishers Awards for The Oxford Compendium of Visual Illusions by Arthur G. Shapiro and Dejan Todorovic.

-Rachel Louise Snyder (literature) has been shortlisted for the prestigious J. Anthony Lukas Work-in-Progress Award, for her new manuscript, "No Visible Bruises."
+Rachel Louise Snyder (literature) has won the prestigious J. Anthony Lukas Work-in-Progress Award, for her new manuscript, "No Visible Bruises."

 Michael Alonzo (environmental science) published "Quantifying Boreal Forest Structure and Composition Using UAV Structure from Motion" in Forests.